sahib/rmlint/docs/rmlint.1.rst

     * ``clone``: For reflink-capable filesystems only.
 Try to clone both files with the FIDEDUPERANGE ``ioctl(3p)`` (or BTRFS_IOC_FILE_EXTENT_SAME on older kernels).
       This will free up duplicate extents.
 Needs at least kernel 4.2.
-      Use this option when you only have read-only acess to a btrfs filesystem but still want to deduplicate it.
+      Use this option when you only have read-only access to a btrfs filesystem but still want to deduplicate it.
 This is usually the case for snapshots.
     * ``reflink``: Try to reflink the duplicate file to the original.
 See also ``--reflink`` in ``man 1 cp``.
 Fails if the filesystem does not support